natesire/mnemonic-bot/README.md

 This repo depends on Redis to store the dictionary and anagrams.
 If using Windows, Redis will need installed.
 It would be better to create an in-memory hash that stores the dictionary.

-# How to start the app

-cd source

-node index.js

-# Easiest way to run for development
+# Easiest way to get started

 ```cd source```

 ```npm i```

-This test step also compiles the code for node.
-Not the exe.
-Read below for exe instructions.
+This test step also compiles the code for Typescript on Node JS.

 ```npm test```